SonyaMoisset/Pluralsight_Training/README.md

 ## Agile
 - JIRA Fundamentals by Jan-Erik Sandberg
 - Scrum Development with Jira & JIRA Agile by Xavier Morera
+- Kanban Development With Jira Agile by Xavier Morera
+- Kanban Fundamentals by Steve Smith

 ## Umbraco
 - Umbraco Jumpstart by Aaron Powell